root-project/root/net/doc/v604/index.md

 - Allow selection of drawing option via context menu
 - Better support of touch devices
 - Provide simple layout, making it default
+- Allow to open ROOT files in online session (via url parameter)
+- One could monitor simultaneously objects from server and root files
+- Implement 'autocol' draw option  - when superimposing histograms, their line colors will be automatically assigned
+- Implement 'nostat' draw option - disabled stat drawing
+- Using '_same_' identifier in item name, one can easily draw or superimpose similar items from different files.
+Could be used in URL like:
+     `...&files=[file1.root,file2.root]&items=[file1.root/hpx, file2.root/_same_]`
+     `...&files=[file1.root,file2.root]&item=file1.root/hpx+file2.root/_same_`
+   Main limitation - file names should have similar length.
+- When 'autozoom' specified in draw options, histogram zoomed into non-empty content.
+Same command available via context menu.
+- Item of 'Text' kind can be created.
+It is displayed as lain text in the browser.
+If property 'mathjax' specified, MathJax.js library will be loaded and used for rendering.
+  See tutorials/http/httpcontrol.C macro for example.
+- When using foreignObject, provide workaround for absolute positioning problem in Chrome/Safari, see <http://bit.ly/1wjqCQ9>
+- Support usage of minimized versions of .js and .css files.
+  Minimized scripts used by default on web servers.
+- Implement JSROOT.extend instead of jQuery.extend, reduce
+  usage of jquery.js in core JSROOT classes
+- Implement main graphics without jquery at all, such mode used in `nobrowser` mode.
+- Provide optional latex drawing with MathJax SVG.
+  TMathText always drawn with MathJax, other classes require `mathjax` option in URL
+- Improve drawing of different text classes, correctly handle their alignment and scaling, special handling for IE